nbareil/justanothergeek.chdir.org/content/post/unit-testing-spl.md

 The language is very permissive, almost everything is optional: fields separator, usage of quotes, no types (string or integer, nobody cares), positions of arguments, etc.

-Initially, early 2020, I expected to have a lot of robust SPL parsers available in the opensource but... nope (well there is a caveat here, follow me).
+Initially, in early 2020, I expected to have a lot of robust SPL parsers available in the opensource but... nope (well there is a caveat here, follow me).

 I found two projects:
 - https://github.com/salspaugh/splparser: